tophikmohammed1234/Abe-Garage-App-project/README.md

 http://localhost:5173
 ```

--**Log in with your credentials to access the admin dashboard.**
+- Log in with your credentials to access the admin dashboard.
--**Use the features like managing customers, vehicles, services, and employees through the user-friendly dashboard.**
+- Use the features like managing customers, vehicles, services, and employees through the user-friendly dashboard.

 ## Contribution